lathspell/kubernetes_test/README.md

 	kubectl version
 	kubectl cluster-info
-	kubectl get all --all-namespaces -o wide    # the big overview kubectl get nodes
+	kubectl get all --all-namespaces -o wide    # the big overview ("all" is not really all and no longer documented!) kubectl get nodes
 	kubectl get deployments
     kubectl get service -o wide